swonderine/challenge/README.md

 ### Output Images

-The CTR over time is shown in `ctr_ts.png`.
+CTR over time is shown in `ctr_ts.png`.
-The CTR, simple moving averages (MA_12h, MA_24h) over time and according outliers are shown in `ctr_ts_ma_outlier.png`.
+CTR, simple moving averages (MA_12h, MA_24h) over time and outliers are shown in `ctr_ts_ma_outlier.png`.
 The outliers are calculated via different simple moving averages (MA_12h, MA_24h) and according standard deviations.
 Additionally, calculated outliers using the standard deviation of the full series are shown (+,x).